Shedd Aquarium: Alaskan sea otters

 Yaku (son of Kenai) was euthanized on February 26, 2022, due to failing health brought on by a tumor in his chest.

 Kenai (Exxon Valdez oil spill survivor) was euthanized on October 9, 2012, due to failing health brought on by advancing years.

 Kachemak (oldest sea otter in a North American Aquarium/Zoo) was euthanized on August 24, 2013, due to failing health related to age.

+Seldovia (M) arrived at the Shedd Aquarium on November 29th, 2023.
+He is currently the only Alaskan sea otter at Shedd and shares his habitat with the Southern sea otters.